 It used to be the case that you had to have a lot of money to invest for impact, because the only way to do it was with a fully customized, actively managed portfolio.
 But today, with the advent of impact-focused ETFs and other accessible types of investments, that couldn’t be farther from the truth.

 Whether you have $1 to invest or $1 million, the money you invest has an impact on the world, and you have a right to decide what that impact looks like.
-Become an Ellevest member today to start investing for impact, wherever you’re at right now.
+Become an Ellevest client today to start investing for impact.

 © 2021 Ellevest, Inc. All Rights Reserved.